mjameer/springboot-oauth2/README.md

 ![image](https://github.com/user-attachments/assets/7cd57ff2-d981-40e9-a2b7-41afe1ab53f2)

-OAuth 2.0 is an authorization framework that enables applications to access a user’s data on another service (like Facebook or GitHub) without sharing the user’s password.
+OAuth 2.0 is a framework for delegating access between systems, rather than a comprehensive protocol for authentication or API security.
+It allows a user to authorize one system to act on their behalf with another system, facilitating data sharing and streamlined experiences.
+Unlike authentication (proving identity) and authorization (defining permissions), OAuth 2.0 focuses on access delegation.
+It is intentionally flexible, allowing extensions like OpenID Connect to provide additional functionalities, such as user profile information.

 Simply put, it aids in authorization between services.
 It’s essentially a digital handshake between the app, service, and user, with everyone agreeing on what is shared.

 The process generally follows 6 steps with 4 components typically involved: